Jausmy/2019-Sales-Dataset/README.md

 |Month-over-Month Sales Change|44.2%|

 ### Analysis of Monthly Sales Trends
 December emerged as the top-performing month with the highest revenue ($4.6M), while January had the lowest revenue ($1.8M).
-This highlights a potential peak sales season during the holiday period (extended black Friday sales and Christmas sales) in December and a slower period in January due to spending fatigue.
+This highlights a potential peak sales season during the holiday period (extended Black Friday sales and Christmas sales) in December and a slower period in January due to spending fatigue.

 ![December-Dashboard](Assets/Images/2019%20Sales%20-%20Dec%20Dashboard.png)